zhuyi2024/embedded-services/docs/power-policy.md

 # Power Policy Service

 This document provides a high-level overview of the power policy service.
-This service is focused around a single policy implementation that manages any number of devices.
+Implementations of this service

+## Design
+This service is designed around a single policy implementation that manages any number of devices.
+The `policy::ContextToken` type can only be created once and is meant to allow the policy implementation access to the `policy::Context` type.
+The context maintains a list of devices.
+The `device::Device` struct maintains the state of a particular device and allows the policy implementation and a specific device to communicate.
+Transitioning a device between states is done through type-stated action structs located in the `action` module. `action::Device` contains types where the device state transition is driven from the device itself (e.g. the driver for an external charger detects an unplug event).
+While `action::Policy` contains types where the device state transition is driven from the policy (e.g. in response to that unplug event the policy directs another device to start consuming power).

 ## Internal Messaging